Traveling comes with its hurdles, and traveling with a wheelchair even more so.

 - Is there a ramp leading to the lookout point?

 No doubt, certain destinations are more wheelchair accessible than others.

-No doubt, there are certain destinations that are more accessible than others.
-However, destinations are oftentimes overlooked for their lack of accessibility, when a lack of information is the bigger problem.
+But sometimes, destinations are overlooked for their lack of accessibility when a lack of information is the bigger problem.

-Our goal is to ease the uncertainty that many wheelchair users face when planning a trip and grow A Piece of Travel into a trusted resource for accessible travel advice.
+Our goal at A Piece of Travel (APOT) is to ease the uncertainty many wheelchair users face when planning a trip by offering detailed accessible travel advice.

 A Note From Josh

 Since disabilities vary from person to person, I thought I’d explain my personal disability, as the accessibility guides in this blog are mostly described as I would experience them.
-Some of you may have an easier time, or a more difficult time, based on your own abilities.
+Some of you may have an easier or more difficult time based on your own abilities.

-Please take into consideration your own abilities and how this guide can be used to best help you navigate new surroundings, and get out there and explore!
+Please take into consideration your own abilities and how this blog can be used to best help you navigate new surroundings, and get out there and explore!

-Keep an eye out for this blue bar in the introduction of posts.
-This is your cue for accessible information!
+Keep an eye out for this box for accessible information.

 Do you have experience with accessible travel?
 Are you itching to share your tips and takeaways with other wheelchair travelers?